 Bed bugs also tend to bite in areas that aren’t covered, however in tropical areas you’re not likely to be sleeping in much anyway.
 They also don’t usually target armpits or the back of your knees.

-Spotting bed bugs in your room or bed – the warning signs!
+How to spot bed bugs in your hotel room or bed – the warning signs!

 There is a bit of a misconception that for a place to have bed bugs, it needs to be dirty, or unkempt, or messy.
 This sadly isn’t the case – the hostel I worked in for example was absolutely fanatic about cleanliness and bed bug management, and we still had the odd bug.